Skip to main content

 Disadvantages, and they are significant:

-The major pitfall of the SCI under IS reveals itself at resale.
-The capital gain is calculated on the difference between the sale price and the net book value, meaning the purchase price minus all depreciation taken.
-After 15 years of depreciation, the net book value can be very low, and the taxable capital gain enormous, even if the property has only modestly increased in market value.
+The major pitfall of the SCI under IS shows itself at resale.
+The capital gain is calculated on the difference between the sale price and the net book value, that is, the purchase price minus all depreciation taken.
+After 15 years of depreciation, the net book value can be very low and the taxable gain enormous, even if the property has risen only modestly in market value.

 Simulation: capital gains SCI IS vs IR after 15 years